 And you probably feel overwhelmed by all the stuff you have to do just to make a sale.

-But you won’t have to see when you have these five key sales factors in place
+But you won’t have to see when you have these five key sales factors for authors in place

 Your days are filled with looking at dismal stats…

 Or you’re spending your days blogging to death—or whatever your promotional method is.